Contents On This Page

 Why should we even care for our nails in the first place if I may ask?

-Well, if you’ve been listening to the news lately, you’ll agree with me that our nails serve as a hideout for bacteria.
+Well, if you’ve been listening to the news lately, you’ll agree with me that our nails harbour a lot of dangerous germs and serve as a hideout for bacteria.

 What’s more important to know is that our nails are like a road map that can tell whether we are sick or not.